 • protective rubber gloves.

-Tool for sharpening wood blocks
+Device for sharpening from wooden blocks

 The types of devices for sharpening cutting tools are different and each master will be able to choose the manual machine that will fully satisfy his needs.

-You can sharpen a tool in a professional workshop or at home if you make a do-it-yourself knife sharpening machine from simple materials.
+You can sharpen a tool in a professional workshop or at home if you make a knife sharpening machine with your own hands from simple materials.

-Device manufacturing scheme
+Device manufacturing diagram

 In order for the device to turn out to be of high quality and safe, you need to calculate in advance the dimensions of the machine for sharpening knives with your own hands and select necessary materials.
-The first thing to do is calculate the angle between working part cutting blade and bar.
+The first thing to do is calculate the angle between working part cutting blade and whetstone.

-Process Nuances
+Process nuances

 After all, an individual angle is selected for each knife: